top of page

 A Story To Read Logo

-Shakuntala Part 3: Left No Evidence
+3. Shakuntala: Left No Evidence

-There is no evidence of Dudhyant giving Shakuntala a ring before leaving her, nor was there any of Shakuntala’s friends around when the ‘incident’ happened, as Kalidas mentions in Abjana Shakuntalam.
+There is no evidence of Dudhyant giving Shakuntala a ring before leaving her, nor were there any of Shakuntala’s friends around when the ‘incident’ happened, as Kalidas mentions in Abhijana Shakuntalam.
 Shakuntala was alone at her hermitage (Ashram).
 What happened is that Dushyant explained to her that Gandharva (with consent) and Rakshasa (without consent) forms of marriage are proper for a Kshatriya.
 He also gives her another option, a mixed form of both types of marriage (whatever that means).
 Dushyant tells her he is full of desire, and so is she.
 Therefore, she shall become his wife according to the Gandharva form.

 Dushyant marries Shakuntala, and she accepts him as her husband.
 Dushyant returns to his capital after assuring her of his promise.
 He repeatedly tells her that he shall send her his four sorts of troops (with all honor) to take her to his capital.
 The King goes away.
 On his journey back to his capital, he begins to think of Rishi Kanva (Shakuntala’s adopted father).
 Dushyanth wonders what Kanva will do after learning what happened to his daughter.
 Thus, thinking all this, he enters his capital.